26 Nov Reverse Osmosis verses Water Softening – When to choose one over the other?

 THE PRO’S AND CON’S IN FOODSERVICE:

 For Food service applications, if hardness is more than 15 – 20gpg, a softener is recommended along with RO for Point of use equipment.
 Without the Softener, the RO will not last very long.
 Cost and space are also factors when choosing.
 Softeners take up large amounts of space and require frequent maintenance (salt, cleaning, etc.) which are not very expensive.
-RO takes up much less space but is more expensive to maintain (including water wastage).
+Reverse osmosis takes up much less space but is more expensive to maintain (including water wastage).

 Where scale is an issue, ‘blended’ RO water, with filtered water, is suitable for coffee and hot beverages.
 Note: since cold water is denser than hot water, it travels through the RO membrane very slowly , therefore there is less production.
 Blending some hot water into the RO feed water helps. (or insulate the pipes) The ideal temperature for RO feed water is 70F to 75F.